-Robust, Tailored Treatment
+Robust, Tailored Treatment for Adolescents

 Representatives from Timberline Knolls adolescent therapy team, left to right: Emily Keehan (DBT Specialist), Shari Rogers, Nora Beasanski, Jeanne Dickerson, Kate Colangelo, Jordan Litvak, Sara Newhard, Bethany Casson, Heather Rigdon (Behavioral Health Specialist), Candace Burton (Behavioral Health Specialist), and Lora Biesenkamp.
 Not pictured: Therapists Sarah Clarke, Tracey Martin and Lisa Sleezer.